 Good thinking digital wellbeing service

 Good Thinking is designed to improve Londoner’s mental health and wellbeing.
-This unique online 24-hour service finds people who may be struggling with a range of issues impacting on their mental health and directs them to resources that meet their personalised needs.
+This 24-hour online service finds people who may be struggling with a range of issues impacting on their mental health and directs them to resources that meet their personalised needs.